-Rostov Veliky (Rostov the Great in English) is the oldest town in the North-East of Russia, located 202 km north-east from Moscow.
-Rostov Veliky is one of the townsor the Golden Ring, a ring of ancient towns located northeast of Moscow.
+Why is Tour to Rostov exciting?
+Rostov Veliky (=Rostov the Great) is the oldest town in the North East of Russia.
+It is located 202 km NE from Moscow.
+Rostov Veliky is one of the towns of the Golden Ring.
+It is a ring of ancient towns located north east of Moscow.
 Rostov Veliky is one of the most interesting cities of the Golden Ring.
-‘The eternal city of Russia’, ‘a symphony in stone’, ‘a miracle of the past’ – are some of the numerous references of foreign tourists about Rostov the Great.
+‘The eternal city of Russia’, ‘a symphony in stone’, ‘a miracle of the past’.
+These are some of the numerous references of foreign tourists about Rostov the Great.
 Rostov Veliky is a real tourist attraction.

 Rostov Veliky boasts many beautiful sights, e.g. the Rostov Kremlin, which in old Russian language meant a citadel.
 Rostov Veliky was first mentioned in chronicles in 862.
 Rostov Veliky is one of oldest Russian cities, it is nearly three centuries older than Moscow.
 The name Veliky is used to distinguish it from Rostov-on-Don and to emphasize the importance of the city among other Russian cities.
 At the end of the 1st millennium, Rostov Veliky was a vibrant, densely populated city, an important center of Russian lands.
 It was also a spiritual center of Russia as it is a birthplace of Saint Sergiy Radonezhsky, founder of St. Trinity Sergius Lavra in Sergiev Posad.

 Rostov Veliky has been also famous for the chimes of the bell tower of Rostov Kremlin, with an inimitable sound, which can be heard for miles and miles around.